An Input-Output Construction of Finite State $\rho/\mu$ Approximations for Control Design: Approximation Properties of the Construction

-\begin{proof} Construct a graph (or a network flow problem) corresponding to $M_i$ by associating with every state transition of $M_i$ a cost, namely `$\gamma \rho_{\Delta}(u) -e$' defined by the input $u$ that drives the transition and the output $e$ associated with the beginning state of the transition. $M_i$ satisfies (\ref{Eq:MGainStable}) iff every cycle in the corresponding network flow problem has non-negative total cost (the proof of this statement is omitted for brevity - readers are referred to \cite{JOUR:TaMeDa2008} for the details).
-In particular, $\hat{\gamma}_i$, the infimum of $\gamma$ such that (\ref{Eq:MGainStable}) is satisfied, is infinite iff there exists a cycle in $M_i$, driven {\bf entirely} by inputs in $\overline{\mathcal{U}}$, and such that $e \neq 0$ for at least one state along the cycle.
-Thus, it suffices to verify that $\overline{M}_i$ satisfies (\ref{Eq:MGainStable}) for some finite $\gamma$ to ensure that $\hat{\gamma_i} < \infty$, from which we can deduce that $\gamma_i$ is finite by Proposition \ref{Prop:GammaUpperBound}. \end{proof}
+\begin{proof} Construct a weighted graph corresponding to $M_i^e$ by associating with every state transition of $M_i^e$ a cost, namely `$\gamma \rho_{\Delta}(u) -e_i$' defined by the input $u$ that drives the transition and the output $e_i$ associated with the beginning state of the transition. $M_i^e$ satisfies (\ref{Eq:GainBound}) iff every cycle in the corresponding weighted graph has non-negative total cost - the proof of this statement is omitted for brevity - readers are referred to \cite{JOUR:TaMeDa2008} for the details.
+In particular, $\hat{\gamma}_i$, the infimum of $\gamma$ such that (\ref{Eq:GainBound}) is satisfied, is infinite iff there exists a cycle in $M_i^e$, driven {\bf entirely} by inputs in $\overline{\mathcal{U}}$, and such that $e_i \neq 0$ for at least one state along the cycle.
+Thus, it suffices to verify that $M_i^0$ satisfies (\ref{Eq:GainBound}) for some finite $\gamma$ to ensure that $\hat{\gamma_i} < \infty$, from which we can deduce that $\gamma_i$ is finite by Lemma \ref{Lemma:GammaUpperBound}. \end{proof}

+We conclude this section by proving that the gain {\it bounds} established in Lemma \ref{Lemma:GammaUpperBound} satisfy the hierarchy required in condition c) of Definition \ref{Def:DFMApproximation}.